PetteriSuonpaa/micro-machines-2/README.md

 - Michael Chen
 - Petteri Suonpää
 - Hanjemma Jeong
-- Kevin Kabras
+- Kevin Cabras

 # Repository organization
-Your project implementation should follow the skelaton organization in this repository.
+Your project implementation should follow the skeleton organization in this repository.
 See readme.md files in each folder.

 # Project Implementation